Kuuuube/Misc_Scripts/scripts_and_programs/time_logger/README.md

 - Press `Record` to write to the csv file and reset the time or `Discard` to reset the time without writing to file.

+- Optionally, run `graph.py` after recording some data to show a graph showing the sum of times recorded each day.

 ## Dependencies

 Python 3: [Download link](https://www.python.org/downloads/)